Proventricular dilatation disease: Cause

-Despite many reports, avian bornaviruses should not be stated as the cause of PDD.

 Taxonomy

 Diagnosis

 Traditional diagnosis included radiographs.
-The vet may ask for a follow up radiograph with a barium marker to collect more data on digestion to aid in confirmation of PDD.
+The vet may ask for a follow-up radiograph with a barium marker to collect more data on digestion to aid in confirmation of PDD.
 A tissue sample is a more reliable method as well but invasive yet the only definitive diagnosis with live parrots.

 The presence of avian bornaviruses may be detected in two ways: Testing fecal samples, cloacal swabs and blood for the presence of the virus or examining the bird's blood for ABV-specific antibodies by western blot or ELISA.

 All tests give a percentage of false positives and false negatives so detection of ABV or antibody against it does not mean that PDD will follow.
 The disease does not follow a clear path of development or transmission.